sohailc/pysweep2.0/README.md

 Let's consider a scenario where the sweep object is sending triggers to a measurement instrument and at each trigger this instrument stores the measured value in an internal buffer.
 For certain type of measurements this can dramatically increase the measurement speed (as is the case with for example the SR830 lockin amplifier).
 We read out the buffer when either the buffer is full or when the measurement is done.
 How do we program this will pysweep?

 The measurement function will be called at each iteration of the sweep object but unless the instrument buffer is full or we are at the end of a sweep we cannot return any measurement value.
 When we do read the buffer al the previously unread values will be returned at once.
-To accomodate this, the measurement functions will for instance return at each iteration
+To accomodate this, the measurement functions will for example return at each iteration

 ```python
 {